MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MailboxServer.md

 ```

 ### -LogFileAgeLimitForManagedFolders
-!!!
-Exchange Server 2010

-The LogFileAgeLimitForManagedFolders parameter specifies how long to retain managed folder logs.
-Log files that exceed the maximum retention period are deleted.

-To specify a value, enter it as a time span: dd.hh:mm:ss where d = days, h = hours, m = minutes, and s = seconds.

-For example, to specify a 30-day interval, enter 30.00:00:00.
-The default value is 00.00:00:00, which specifies that there's no limit on file retention (and not that files are overwritten immediately).

-!!!
-Exchange Server 2013

-This parameter is used for coexistence with Exchange 2007 and Exchange 2010.
-Specifically, this parameter works with messaging records management (MRM) 1.0 (managed folders).
-This parameter doesn't work with MRM 2.0 (retention policies) that were introduced in Exchange 2010 Service Pack 1 (SP1).

-The LogFileAgeLimitForManagedFolders parameter specifies how long to retain managed folder logs on the Mailbox server.
-Log files older than the specified value are deleted.

-To specify a value, enter it as a time span: dd.hh:mm:ss where d = days, h = hours, m = minutes, and s = seconds.

-For example, to specify a 30 days, enter 30.00:00:00.
-The default value is 00:00:00, which prevents the automatic removal of managed folder log files because of their age.

-!!!
-Exchange Server 2016

 This parameter is used for coexistence with Exchange 2010.
 Specifically, this parameter works with messaging records management (MRM) 1.0 (managed folders).
 This parameter doesn't work with MRM 2.0 (retention policies) that were introduced in Exchange 2010 Service Pack 1 (SP1).

 The LogFileAgeLimitForManagedFolders parameter specifies how long to retain managed folder logs on the Mailbox server.
 Log files older than the specified value are deleted.